 5) Protect your equity.

-As a rule I strongly suggest you never agree to give nor sell equity to an NED.
+As a rule, I strongly suggest you never agree to give nor sell equity to a NED.
 I think they should outlive their value after two years of serious graft.

-In my case, a small fast growth business, we were able to:
+In my case, a small fast growing business, we were able to:

 The focus and expertise my NED provided – and indeed a small executive board – played a considerable part in our success and growth.